Summary

 Meet your legal obligations

-Organisations are responsible for meeting their legal obligations in regards to the health and safety of their employees, including protecting employees from family and domestic violence in the workplace.
-The Fair Work Act provides minimum entitlements to employees experiencing domestic and family violence.
-Under the Act, employees can:
+Organisations are responsible for meeting their legal obligations with regard to the health and safety of their employees, including protecting employees from family and domestic violence in the workplace.

 Develop a formal policy or strategy